Diary of a Pilgrimage: Itinerary

-They travel by train from London Victoria to Dover and have a rough overnight crossing of the English Channel to Ostend and thence by train to Cologne where they spend a night in a hotel.
+The diary describes the pair travelling by train from London Victoria to Dover.
+After a rough overnight crossing of the English Channel to Ostend they travel by train to Cologne where they spend a night in a hotel.
 The following day they visit Cologne Cathedral before catching the train to Munich, travelling alongside the Rhine.
 They spend Sunday in Munich where Jerome practices his German before catching a train to Oberau and then a carriage to Oberammergau to see the play.
 They return via Heidelberg.

 Asides

-As well as describing the journey and the characters they meet the book also contains a number of humorous asides including :
+As well as describing the journey and the characters they meet the diary also contains a number of humorous asides including: